Last updated on June 25th, 2024 at 08:49 am

 What Are Internal Specification Documents?

-Internal spec documents cover requirements, protocols, and expectations for things like hardware, materials, finishing, quality control, and certifications.
+Internal specification documents cover requirements, protocols, and expectations for things like hardware, materials, finishing, quality control, and certifications.

 Some companies provide robust, 70-page documents listing specifications for every foreseeable circumstance while others have more streamlined resources.